danfuzz/bayou/local-modules/README.md

 functionality which has no reasonable more-specific name, it should do so by defining a utility class named `TheModule` per se, and exported as that name.

-**Note:** As of this writing, the codebase is in transition from a convention where `export default class` was used in module-internal contexts. **TODO:**
-Remove this note when the system is fully converted!

 #### Standard `index` form

 The standard form of a module's main `index.js` file is to import all the